swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: model evaluation
       planet: earth
       body: |
-        Start on solid ground.
-Move from a Jupyter notebook experiment to clean Python scripts, then version your data and code with Git and DVC.
-Build a reproducible prepare-train-evaluate pipeline on your own machine, and use DVC to track parameters, metrics, and plots as your model evolves.
+        Move from a notebook to clean, versioned Python scripts.
+Build a reproducible prepare-train-evaluate pipeline on your own machine, and use Git and DVC to track data, parameters, metrics, and plots as the model evolves.
       actions:
         - type: primary
           text: Next stop